bshawcross/crossedwfriends/README.md

 The script assembles word lists, creates a puzzle seeded by the date, and then runs `validatePuzzle` to enforce structural rules.
-Validators ensure every clue is normalized by `cleanClue`, answers obey the policy from `isAnswerAllowed`, and the grid passes symmetry and length checks.
+Validators ensure every clue is normalized by `cleanClue`, answers obey the policy from `isValidFill`, and the grid passes symmetry and length checks.

-The answer policy draws from two word lists:
+The answer policy draws from a deny list:

-- `data/allowlist.json` – two-letter answers explicitly permitted.
 - `data/denylist.json` – answers that should never appear.

-To modify these lists, edit the JSON arrays and add the new entry in uppercase.
+To modify the list, edit the JSON array in uppercase.
 After any change, regenerate and verify:

 ```bash
 pnpm gen:daily